realamritthapa/realamritthapa/README.md

-### Hi there 👋, My name is Amrit Thapa
+### Hi there 👋,
+#### My name is Amrit Thapa
 #### Student CS at Portland State University
-I am from Nepal and I love anything tech related as well the outdoors.
+I am from Nepal and I love anything tech related as well as the outdoors.

 Skills: C++/C/PYTHON/HTML/CSS/JS